Hold On to Your Best Talent with 5 Tips to Reduce Employee Turnover

 Over the past year, 44% of the workforce started working five or more days a week in remote locations.
 Consequently, many of them have experienced greater autonomy over their work and benefitted from more flexible schedules.
 This enabled workers to spend more time with their families, take care of their pets, make time for exercise and maintain their homes.
 It’s not surprising that more than 65% of employees want to continue working remotely full-time.

 Clearly, candidates want the option to work from home, so if this is a possibility that does not impede productivity and engagement, let them - it's a surefire way of becoming a more attractive employer.
-Even if full-time, remote work isn't an option, you may be able to emulate organizations like Citigroup, Ford, Target by offering a hybrid approach and allow employees to split their time between working from home and being in-office, resulting in a happy medium.
+Even if full-time, remote work isn't an option, you may be able to emulate organizations like Citigroup, Ford and Target by offering a hybrid approach that allows employees to split their time between working from home and being in-office, resulting in a happy medium.

 Disagreement or dissatisfaction with a manager or leader is one of the most common reasons people leave their jobs.
 In fact, this is true for as many as 57% of employees.
 Bad managers make the workday unpleasant and can destroy employee morale.
 With employees coming back into the workplace and having other possible employment opportunities, are you confident your managerial team is aligned on culture, communication, employee engagement, brand voice and all that comes with continually driving people to be their best?